Overview Video

 Me working on code during the league competition (2025)

-Discovering New aspects
+Discovering New Aspects

 In early January of 2025 while writing an essay for school, I decided to search for any Arabic Hip-hop artists to cover my boredom and plainness while writing.
-I first stumbled across Wegz, who is a very popular Egyptian artist that has major hits such as "Dorak Gai" and "El Bakht" at the time.
+I first stumbled across Wegz, who is a very popular Egyptian artist who had major hits such as "Dorak Gai" and "El Bakht" at the time.
 I started a playlist of my favorite songs of his on Spotify.
 As I continued to search, I found many other artists such as Marwan Moussa, Afroto, and Marwan Pablo.
-These 4 artists are what I call the "Big 4", as they are many other artists I enjoy, such as Mond, Abyusif, and Hala, but these cover most of my playlist.
+These 4 artists are what I call the "Big 4", as there are many other artists I enjoy, such as Mond, Abyusif, and Hala, but these cover most of my playlist.

 My favorite Arabic Hip-hop Artist: Afroto